benliepert/personal-website/content/blog/ptrace.md

 `top` can then be used to identify the `PID` of the process to be traced.
 In my case I had to look for `gnome-terminal-` in the `COMMAND` column.

-I also executed the binary directly this time, since I had to use `sudo` to get permissions to trace a running process.
+I also executed the binary directly this time, since I had to use `sudo` to get permissions to trace a running process:

 ```bash
 $ sudo ./ptrace